-As of May 31, 2018, we had a total of 9,374,221 shares of common stock issued and outstanding or reserved for future issuance, as follows: (i) 6,253,189 shares of common stock issued and outstanding, (ii) 187,904 shares of common stock reserved for future issuance upon exercise of options that have previously been granted, (iii) 412,096 shares of common stock reserved for future issuance under our 2015 Omnibus Incentive Plan but that have not yet been granted, (iv) 1,321,032 shares of common stock reserved for issuance pursuant to the Note, Warrant and the Common Stock Purchase Agreement described in Proposal 4 (which does not represent all of the shares that we may sell pursuant to the Common Stock Purchase Agreement) and (v) 1,200,000 shares of common stock issuable upon the exercise of outstanding warrants.
-This leaves only 625,779 shares of common stock available for future issuance.
+As of June 30, 2018, we had a total of 9,372,556 shares of common stock issued and outstanding or reserved for future issuance, as follows: (i) 6,253,189 shares of common stock issued and outstanding, (ii) 198,004 shares of common stock reserved for future issuance upon exercise of options that have previously been granted, (iii) 401,996 shares of common stock reserved for future issuance under our 2015 Omnibus Incentive Plan but that have not yet been granted, (iv) 1,321,032 shares of common stock reserved for issuance pursuant to the Common Stock Purchase Agreement described in Proposal 4 (which does not represent all of the shares that we may sell pursuant to the Common Stock Purchase Agreement) and (v) 1,200,000 shares of common stock issuable upon the exercise of outstanding warrants.
+This leaves only 625,779 shares of common stock available for future issuance (excluding any increase in our shares of common stock available for future issuance resulting from the Reverse Stock Split).
+If implemented by our Board of Directors, the Reverse Stock Split Amendment described in Proposal 3 could increase the number of shares of our common stock that are authorized, but neither issued nor reserved for future issuance, to up to 9,062,578 (assuming a 1-for-10 reverse stock split).